JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 ### Skill Specialty

-Once a dice pool for a given skill check is equal to or greater than 8 dice you are considered a specialist in that skill.
-If you are a specialist for a skill, when asked to make a check for that skill with a Challenge Level of 3 or less, you automatically pass if all of the following are true.
+Once a skill's Dice Pool is equal to or greater than 8 dice you are considered a specialist in that skill.
+If you are a specialist for a skill, when asked to make a check utilizing that skill with a Challenge Level of 3 or less, you automatically pass if all of the following are true.

 - You are not under duress (No time pressure, no outside influences or aggression such as combat.)
 - The check is not contested.